-Transport to and from Oxford
+Transport to & from Oxford

 There are two main ways to get to Oxford: by coach or by train.
 If you're coming from Heathrow or Gatwick, I would recommend taking the Oxford Bus Company's Airline coaches, which offer a direct journey from either airport to the city centre.
 The drivers are really friendly and will help you store your (up to two) suitcases in a luggage compartment.
-It's also cheaper than the train, and takes about the same amount of time to get to Oxford.
-You can either reserve bus tickets online beforehand, but if you're worried about your flight being cancelled or delayed, you can always buy your ticket from the driver.
+It's also cheaper than the train, and takes about the same amount of time to get to Oxford (if you do decide to take the train though, make sure to frequently check on status/closure updates of the Oxford Rail Station online!).
+For the bus, you can either reserve bus tickets online beforehand, but if you're worried about your flight being cancelled or delayed, you can always buy your ticket from the driver.
 Personally, I would recommend the latter option, since I've never seen the bus full.
-Do check out their COVID-19 travel guidance which can be found on their website (www.oxfordbus.co.uk).
-Also, note that at the time, face coverings are not mandatory on public transport in the UK, though I'd advise you wear one for your own safety when travelling.
+Updates can be found on their website (www.oxfordbus.co.uk).